 Hinda Klein is a partner with the firm and has been the head of Conroy Simberg’s appellate department since she joined the firm in 1991.
 She was one of the first attorneys in Florida to become board certified in appellate practice.

-Hinda supervises all of the appellate attorneys at the firm, and has been involved in more than 700 civil appeals and extraordinary writs.
+Hinda supervises all of the appellate attorneys at the firm, and has been involved in more than 800 civil appeals and extraordinary writs.
 She practices in all state District Courts of Appeal, the Federal Eleventh Circuit Court of Appeal, and the Florida Supreme Court.
-Hinda also handles dispositive motions and trial support, including the preparation of jury instructions, and pretrial and posttrial motions and charge conferences in order to ensure that the record has been properly preserved for appeal.
+Hinda also handles dispositive motions and trial support, including the preparation of summary judgment motions, motions in limine, jury instructions, and pretrial and post trial motions and appears at trial in order to ensure that the record has been properly preserved for appeal.
+She has been recognized in The Best Lawyers in America© for Appellate Practice every year since 2019 and was named the Best Lawyers® 2020 Appellate Practice "Lawyer of the Year" in Fort Lauderdale.

 Admitted to Practice: